ansible/awx/docs/debugging/debugging_job_event_performance.md

 2021-04-28 20:53:51,231 INFO     channels_redis.core 1 of 1 channels over capacity in group job_events-49
 ```

 The two above log messages were not chosen randomly.
 They are representative of common groups that can overflow.
 Each AWX node sends all events it processes locally to all other AWX nodes.
-It does this via the `broadcast-group_send` group, all AWX nodes are subscribed to this group.
+It does this via the `broadcast-group_send` group; all AWX nodes are subscribed to this group.
 Under high load, this queue can overflow.

 The other log message above is an overflow in the `job_events-49` group.
-Overflow in this queue can happen when either AWX or the websocket client can not keep up with the event websocket messages.
+Overflow in this queue can happen when either AWX or the websocket client cannot keep up with the event websocket messages.

 ```
 redis-cli -s /var/run/redis/redis.sock